 - kosher salt

-Next cut the brioche into cubes and place them into a 9×13 baking dish that has been sprayed with olive oil or coconut oil.
+Next cut 1 loaf (a little over 1 pound) brioche into cubes and place them into a 9×13 baking dish that has been sprayed with olive oil or coconut oil.

 Then in a mixing bowl, combine the 6 eggs, with 1/2 cup dark brown sugar, a pinch (or 1/8 teaspoon) of kosher salt and 2 teaspoons pure vanilla extract.